PERSEUS MINING COVID-19 virus UPDATE 31 December 2020

 The health and well-being of our employees and contractors and their families is of the utmost importance to us during these difficult times.

-Significant efforts by all Perseus’s site and corporate management teams has also gone into maintaining business continuity in the face of the global COVID-19 challenge.
+Significant efforts by all Perseus’s site and corporate management teams has gone into maintaining business continuity in the face of the global COVID-19 challenge.

 - Established a business continuity committee tasked with the overall management of the safety of our employees and the continued operation of our business.